 Welcome to PCD

 We invite you to change the game — for yourself, your peers, your community, and beyond.
 Schedule a visit and see for yourself how PCD students make a difference.

-The Providence Country Day School offers an independent middle and high school education for sixth through 12th graders.
+The Providence Country Day School offers an independent middle and high school education for fifth through 12th graders.
 We are dedicated to inspiring lives of engaged citizenship, and living our core values every day enables us to fulfill this mission.
 While we are proud of the successful adults our students become, we are equally proud of the joy and inspiration they find along their journey, simply in coming together each day to talk, listen, study, play, try, fail, perform, win, lose, socialize, reflect, and start again.
 Here you will find a values system and community character in which high achievement is not attained at the expense of kindness and humanity.
 Come visit our campus to experience what life at PCD is like and to explore how your commitment and participation can make a difference in the PCD community and beyond.

 - Making a difference—for yourself and for others—in your school, your community, and the world.